-So, you’ve been chatting with someone online for a while now and you’re at the point where you need to make a decision: do you meet up with them offline or not?
+So, you’ve been chatting with someone online for a while now and you’re at the point where you need to make a decision: should you meet up with someone you’ve met online or not?
 Taking the relationship from the online world to the offline world, especially if it’s your first offline meet up, can be intimidating.
 We get that, but we also know that hundreds of people do it every single day – so we’ve gathered a few ways to help yourself figure out whether it’s time to take that step or not.

 Ask yourself the following questions and try your best to answer honestly.
 Remember, there’s no right or wrong response – it all comes down to how you feel.